-Kensington International Kindergarten, located in the Taling Chan district of Bangkok, offers a comprehensive nursery school programme based on the Early Years Foundation Stage (EYFS)and the British National Curriculum.
+Kensington International Kindergarten, located in the Taling Chan district of Bangkok, offers a comprehensive international nursery school programme based on the Early Years Foundation Stage (EYFS) and the British National Curriculum.

-Our purpose-built facilities provide ample opportunities and resources for our young students to explore their own ideas, creativity and the world around them by providing educational guidance and direction in this wholesome environment by highly experienced and qualified teachers.
+Our purpose-built facilities provide ample opportunities and resources for our young students to explore their own ideas, creativity and the world around them by providing educational guidance and direction in a wholesome environment overseen by highly experienced and qualified teachers.

 In addition to the EYFS and the British National Curriculum, our programme uses ideas and methods that have been adopted by such progressive educators as Te Whariki, Reggio Emilia and Maria Montessori.